arvigeus/AZ-204/Topics/Containers.md

  --max-replicas 5 \

  #  HTTP Scaling Rule
- --scale-rule-name azure-http-rule \
+ --scale-rule-name http-rule-name \
  --scale-rule-type http \
  --scale-rule-http-concurrency 100

  # TCP Scaling Rule
- --scale-rule-name azure-tcp-rule \
+ --scale-rule-name tcp-rule-name \
  --scale-rule-type tcp \
  --scale-rule-tcp-concurrency 100

  # Custom Scaling rule
+ ## Note we use --secrets to define the connection string and reuse it by secret name in --scale-rule-auth
   --secrets "connection-string-secret=<SERVICE_BUS_CONNECTION_STRING>" \
+ --scale-rule-auth "connection=connection-string-secret"
- --scale-rule-name azure-servicebus-queue-rule \
+ --scale-rule-name servicebus-rule-name \
  --scale-rule-type azure-servicebus \
- --scale-rule-metadata "queueName=my-queue" \
+ --scale-rule-metadata "queueName=my-queue" "namespace=service-bus-namespace" "messageCount=5"
- "namespace=service-bus-namespace" \
- "messageCount=5" \
- --scale-rule-auth "connection=connection-string-secret"
 ```

-Without a scale rule, the default (HTTP, 0-10) applies to your app.
+Without a scale rule, the default (HTTP, 0-10 replicas) applies to your app.
 Create a rule or set minReplicas to 1+ if ingress is disabled.
 Without minReplicas or a custom rule, your app can scale to zero and won't start.

 ### [Revisions](https://learn.microsoft.com/en-us/azure/container-apps/revisions)

 Immutable snapshots of a container app version.
-The first revision is auto-created upon deployment.
+The first revision is auto-created upon deployment, new are created on revision scope changes.
 Up to 100 revisions can be stored for history.
 Multiple revisions can run at once, with HTTP traffic split among them.

-State doesn't persist inside a container due to regular restarts.
-Use external caches for in-memory cache requirements.

-In single revision mode, Container Apps prevents downtime during updates, keeping the old revision active until the new one is ready.
+- **Single revision mode**: keeps the old revision active until the new one is ready.
-In multiple revision mode, you control revision activation and traffic distribution (via ingress), with traffic only switching to the latest revision when it's ready.
+- **Multiple revision mode**: you control revision lifecycle and traffic distribution (via ingress), with traffic only switching to the latest revision when it's ready.

 Revision Labels: direct traffic to specific revisions.
 A label provides a unique URL that you can use to route traffic to the revision that the label is assigned.

 Scopes:

-- Revision-scope changes via `az containerapp update` trigger a new revision when you deploy your app (trigger: changing [properties.template](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiestemplate)).
+- Revision-scope changes via `az containerapp update` trigger a new revision when you deploy your app.
+Trigger: changing [properties.template](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiestemplate).
+Example: version suffix, container config, scaling rules.
 The changes don't affect other revisions.
 - Application-scope changes are globally applied to all revisions.
-A new revision isn't created (trigger: changing [properties.configuration](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiesconfiguration))
+A new revision isn't created Trigger: changing [properties.configuration](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#propertiesconfiguration).
+Example: secrets, revision mode, ingress, credentials, DARP settings.

 ### [Secrets](https://learn.microsoft.com/en-us/azure/container-apps/manage-secrets?tabs=azure-cli)